Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

 .. code-block::
     :caption: always run a plan before an apply, this will compare your current configuration with the new one

         $ terraform plan

 and as final step:

 .. code-block::
+    :caption: this command will deploy the plan in your account

         $ terraform apply